masoudir/mavros_tutorial/tutorials/docs/Chapter1_ArduRover_with_CLI/Step2_How_to_Arm_and_Disarm.md

-# How to Arm and Disarm Ardupilot-SITL Rover in MAVROS
+# How to Arm and Disarm Ardupilot-SITL Rover

 *Author:* Masoud Iranmehr